 In part 16 Audrey finally arrives at the Roadhouse, right after we are introduced to Eddie Vedder – not by his stage name, but by his real name – Edward Louis Severson the third, and that’s significant.

-After the show we discover that Audrey is not really in the reality of Twin Peaks, but in some dream she dreams, and in fact in the Twin Peaks reality she's actually in a bright white room, in front of a mirror no less, probably at Ghostwood madhouse that was also mentioned in her conversations with Charlie.
+After Eddie’s show is over we discover that Audrey is not really in the reality of Twin Peaks, but in some dream she dreams, and in fact in the Twin Peaks reality she’s in a bright white room, in front of a mirror no less, probably at Ghostwood madhouse that was also mentioned in her conversations with Charlie.

 “Another clue is the Emcee’s words.
 He calls it “Audrey’s Dance”.
 That is the name of that track on the Twin Peaks soundtrack alright, but in *our* world.
 Not in the world of Twin Peaks.
 She didn’t punch “Audrey’s Dance” on the RR Diner jukebox 25 years ago.
 So what is *that* supposed to mean?”